bleguern/superuploader/README.md

 # superuploader
-SuperUploader is a tool to mass upload data into a QAD ERP
+SuperUploader is a tool written in C# to mass upload data into a QAD ERP